The Impact Of Gender Roles On Mental Health

 In therapy, you'll have the opportunity to delve into the impact of societal expectations and stereotypes on your mental well-being.
 Your therapist can help you understand the relationship between society, culture, gender norms, and your personal experience and values.
 They may help you learn new ways of thinking that better align with your needs and values and teach valuable communication skills or coping strategies for expressing yourself authentically.

-In some situations, seeing a therapist who specializes in identity or shares your cultural background may be helpful.
-Online therapy platforms like BetterHelp offer access to a wider pool of mental health professionals, making it possible to connect with the right therapist for you.
-It can be more affordable and is often more convenient than face-to-face therapy, and research has found it to be just as effective.
+In some situations, seeing a therapist who specializes in identity or has your cultural background may be helpful.
+Online therapy platforms like BetterHelp offer a wider pool of mental health professionals, making it possible to connect with the right therapist for you.
+Online therapy can be more affordable and is often more convenient than face-to-face therapy, and research has found it to be just as effective.

 Takeaway